 Day 4: Baku – Gobustan – Ateshgah – Gala – Baku (Azerbaijan) [B,L,D]

-Gobustan is a historical and an architectural reserve under the open sky with the unique cave paintings of Neolithic Times, which is located in 70 kilometers from Baku.
-There are more than six thousand Petroglyphs dated over twelve thousand years old in Gobustan.
+Gobustan, is a historical and an architectural reserve under the open sky with the unique cave paintings of Neolithic Times, which is located in 70 kilometers from Baku.
+There are more than 6,000 Petroglyphs (rock carvings) dated over 12,000 years old in Gobustan.
 The figures reflect the life of people in the Stone Age – hunting, recreation, dance, accompanied by the melodious sounds of “Gaval Dash” (a large rock with a deep resonant sound).
 Thanks to the huge rocks, there were formed many caves, which served as a refuge for ancient people and helped to survive during bad weather.
 Before the start of the tour to Gobustan we will visit the newly-built hi-tech museum of the same name.
-After lunch, we will have an excursion to the Temple of Fire Worshipers, Ateshgah.
+After lunch, we will have an excursion to the Temple of Fire Worshipers in Ateshgah.

 Day 5: Baku – Shamakhi – Maraza – Lahic – Sheki (Azerbaijan) [B,L,D]